 ATVs can be a lot of fun, but they can also be quite dangerous—many people find themselves involved in ATV accidents that leave them with long-term injuries.
 ATVs offer little to no protection for riders, so when a collision or turnover occurs, the injuries that result can be quite significant—or even deadly.
 Identifying defendants in ATV accidents can be quite difficult too, since there may be more than one person on whom the blame is cast for the accident.
-SMA Law Group has a long history of helping accident victims get the compensation that they are due for their injuries so that they can move on with their lives.
+SMT Legal has a long history of helping accident victims get the compensation that they are due for their injuries so that they can move on with their lives.
 If you or someone you love has been involved in an ATV accident, then you need to contact us right away to weigh your legal options.

 Types of Injuries Caused By ATV Accidents